chago1991/Ansible-K8S/README.md

 ## Description:

-This project is going to deply a K8S cluster by using Ansible.
+This project is going to deploy a K8S cluster by using Ansible.
 It could deploy a simple cluster or a highly available cluster.

 ## How it works: